Interested in visiting Avila, Spain? Wondering what to do in Avila and what to see in Avila?

 Semana Santa processions in Spain commemorate the passion, death, and resurrection of Jesus.
 Holy Week (Semana Santa) and Easter (Pasqua) are uniquely celebrated throughout Spain.

 Holy Week celebrations in Castile and Avila are dignified and solemn.

 The tradition of Holy Week celebrations in Avila goes back to the 16th century.
-The main events of Holy Week in Avila is the Miserere procession on Easter Tuesday, the Pasos procession on Maundy Thursday, and the Penitentiary Stations of the Cross on Good Friday.
+The main events of Holy Week in Avila is the Miserere procession on Holy Week Tuesday, the Pasos procession on Maundy Thursday, and the Penitentiary Stations of the Cross on Good Friday.

 Semana Santa in the medieval walled city of Avila is one of the unique experiences to get in Spain.